snir1551/Ex2_OOP/README.md

 # Description
-This project is devided into two: first part concern of building a weighted and directed graph, the second part focuses on a game which uses the first part.
+This project is devided into two:
+The first part deals with building a weighted and directed graph, the second part focuses on a game which uses the first part.

 * [Part 1](#p1)